Skip to primary navigation Skip to content Skip to footer

 Seafaring explorers: Bruichladdich

 The distillery feels like a welcoming haven on the beach, surrounded by a few other buildings that make up the small settlement of Bruichladdich.
-Nevertheless, it sees flocks of enthusiasts coming over from all over the world on Feis Ile.
-The white buildings mixed with the ‘Laddie aqua’ details are a flagship for the brand, and which is inspired by the colour of the sea with a particular light shining on the Western Isles.
+Nevertheless, it sees flocks of enthusiasts coming over from all over the world on Feis Fèis.
+The white buildings, mixed with the Laddiaqua’s details, are a flagship for the brand, which is inspired by the colour of the sea with a particular light shining on the Western Isles.

-One thing not to be missed is their warehouse tasting, which is an amazing delight for the tastebuds, from their Bruichladdich – unpeated expressions, to the charms of the warmingly, smokes of Port Charlotte, to the peat bombs that only Octomore bottlings can deliver.
+One thing not to be missed is their warehouse tasting, which is a fantastic delight for the tastebuds, from their Bruichladdich – unpeated expressions, to the charms of the warm, smoky Port Charlotte, to the peat bombs that only Octomore bottlings can deliver.

-In the shop, you will see bottlings of all ages and it usually is a great opportunity to get your hands on a hand fill bottling.
-Gin enthusiasts will also be happy as this is the distillery where the well-known Botanist gin is produced, with plants sustainably sourced from across the hills and bogs of the island – and you can have a look at its special still, lovingly named ‘Ugly Betty’.
+In the shop, you will see bottlings of all ages, and it is usually an excellent opportunity to get your hands on a hand-fill bottling.
+Gin enthusiasts will also be happy as this is the distillery where the well-known Botanist gin is produced, with plants sustainably sourced from across the hills and bogs of the Island – and you can have a look at its special still, lovingly named ‘Ugly Betty’.

 Hide and seek with the Devil: Bowmore

 The road that takes you along the coast has stunning views of Lochindaal towards the main town of Bowmore.
-In the meantime, a visit to the bonny Islay house, in Bridgend, will give you that whisky fix with a wonderful selection in their bar and a charming setting.
-For a sip of local craft ales, you should try the brews from Islay Ales,produced just around the corner.
+In the meantime, a visit to the bonny Islay house, in Bridgend, will give you that whisky fix with an excellent selection in their bar and a charming setting.
+For a sip of local craft ales, you should try the brews from Islay Ales, produced just around the corner.

-The distillery is one of the oldest in Scotland and the oldest on the island, dating back to 1779.
-It is one of the few to have its floor maltings (producing about 30% of the barley used) and has the oldest maturation warehouse in Scotland, named No.1 Vault.
+The distillery is one of the oldest in Scotland and the oldest on the Island, dating back to 1779.
+It is one of the few distilleries to have its maltings (producing approximately 30% of the barley used) and boasts the oldest maturation warehouse in Scotland, known as No. 1 Vault.
 The aroma of ancient wood in these old warehouses is unique, and if you can hop on a warehouse tasting, it will surely be a memorable experience.
-After a tasting, you can almost hop directly on the beach – a stroll on the Bowmore littoral on a calm and sunny day is truly a bliss.
+After a tasting, you can almost hop directly on the beach – a stroll on the Bowmore littoral on a calm and sunny day is truly blissful.

 Port Ellen and the Kildalton distilleries: Laphroaig, Lagavulin and Ardbeg

 Heading south, we will reach the village of Port Ellen, another tourist hotspot from which visitors arrive and depart and, most importantly, a gateway to one of the most beloved distillery pathways.
-The village is also home to the old Port Ellen Maltings, and to the homonymous distillery which closed in 1987 but is now being brought back to life, which will bring interesting developments in the future.
+The village is also home to the old Port Ellen Maltings and the homonymous distillery, which closed in 1987 but is now being revived, promising interesting developments in the future.

-Before rushing to the distillery, however, make time to visit the peninsula on the southwest of the island: the Oa.
-Thriving with wildlife, the area is an RSPB natural reserve where to enjoy the beauty and the quiet harmony of the landscape, and where you will find the Singing Sands, a lighthouse and the American Monument, which commemorates the lives lost in a tragic shipwreck in the last years of World War I.
+Before rushing to the distillery, however, make time to visit the peninsula on the southwest of the Island: the Oa.
+Thriving with wildlife, the area is an RSPB natural reserve where you can enjoy the beauty and the quiet harmony of the landscape, and where you will find the Singing Sands, a lighthouse and the American Monument, which commemorates the lives lost in a tragic shipwreck in the last years of World War I.

-At this point, the whisky thirst will probably be calling, so make your way back to Port Ellen and then take the road east to follow the three distilleries’ pathway: this is also a good 6-mile walk or a nice cycle if you are in the mood for a bit of exercise (and not having to drive back afterwards!).
+At this point, the whisky thirst will probably be calling, so make your way back to Port Ellen and then take the road east to follow the three distilleries on the way: this is also a good 6-mile walk or a nice cycle if you are in the mood for a bit of exercise (and not having to drive back afterwards!).

 The first distillery we meet is with the queen of peat: Laphroaig.
 This name is probably one of the most well-known among those who love a strong whiff of smoke – or those who have been traumatised by it!
-Even if that’s your case, the distillery offers a beautiful experience and who knows, you may even want to give it a second chance (there are some more rounded expressions which make it less punchy on the nose, such as the Select or the Triple wood), as the distillery also played a vital part in bringing back the taste of peat in single malts.
+The distillery offers a beautiful experience and who knows, you may even want to give it a second chance (there are some more rounded expressions which make it less punchy on the nose, such as the Select or the Triple wood), as the distillery also played a vital part in bringing back the taste of peat in single malts.

 A short path cutting through the woods leads to this idyllic distillery, perched on a quiet and beautiful inlet, and if you manage to be around at sunset, the colours of the sky and the sea from the bay are magnificent.
 As it goes for Bowmore and Kilchoman, Laphroaig is also one of the few to still operate on their floor maltings and a beautifully bright stillhouse.